awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 + **Using Snap packages**

   You don't need to specify a URL for the download, because the `snap` command automatically downloads the agent from the [Snap app store](https://snapcraft.io/amazon-ssm-agent) at [https://snapcraft\.io](https://snapcraft.io)\.

+  On Ubuntu Server 20\.10 STR & 20\.04, 18\.04, and 16\.04 LTS, SSM Agent installer files, including agent binaries and config files, are stored in the following directory: `/snap/amazon-ssm-agent/current/`\.
+If you make changes to any configuration files in this directory, then you must copy these files from the `/snap` directory to the `/etc/amazon/ssm/` directory\.
+Log and library files haven't changed \(`/var/lib/amazon/ssm`, `/var/log/amazon/ssm`\)\.

   ```
   sudo snap install amazon-ssm-agent --classic